Revolution Radio Online is the new name for Crossfire Radio, as the station embarks on an exciting new phase of its development.

 However, these new DJs and shows also, over time, changed the the overall direction of the station so, whilst still rock focused, it offered a far more comprehensive set of rock genres, as well as related music genres and experimental formats, that were not part of Robin’s original vision for the direction of the station, especially when the two channels- CFR Rock & CFRXtra- had to temporarily merge due to an impending studio relocation.

-Robin therefore decided to leave the management of the station to Darren and the station manager Bonnie Foster, and is taking a break overall due to a significant relocation, though he still hopes to return with his show shortly.
+Robin therefore decided to leave the management of the station to Darren and the station manager Bonnie Foster, but is back rocking our Sunday nights away with the Sunday Rock Show.

 The Recent Past

 All this coincided with issues with our radio host, L2MR, who had become increasingly unreliable and unwilling to work with the station.
 Darren and Bonnie therefore decided to move the hosting to a new partner, SHOUTca.st, who offered a whole different approach to working in partnership, and also brought with them some fantastic new online tools.